AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 ### Set Up

-[Fix the format here.
+[RESOLVED-AG-Fix the format here.
 Preview your report before submitting it.]

-Place the small-scale UASB reactor on the lab bench.
+Place Bethany, the small-scale UASB reactor on the lab bench.
 Use brackets to secure a 5/8 inch pipe so that it is positioned perpendicular to the bottom of the reactor and it extends to about .5 cm above the bottom of the small-scale reactor.
 Attach the influent pipe to a 600 RMP.
 Attach a red dye pump to the influent line of water.

 ### Experimental Procedure

 1. Prepare tapioca by mixing equal parts tapioca and water.
 2. Wait ten minutes for tapioca pearls to expand in water.
-3. Pour tapioca into small-scale reactor until it is ¾ full.
+3. Pour tapioca into Bethany until it is ¾ full.
 4. Use leveler to ensure that the influent pipe is perpendicular to the bottom of the reactor.
 6. Inject a plug of red dye to the influent water.
-7. Use ProCoda to pump water into small-scale UASB reactor through the influent pipe.
+7. Use ProCoda to pump water into Bethany through the influent pipe.
 8. Observe the flow of red dye through the tapioca layer and the movement of the tapioca blanket.
 9. Repeat steps 1 through 8 using different flow rates and length of flow rate pulse.
 10. Clean up.